zond/jxl-perfhistory/README.md

 - Must be run from within a clean jxl-rs git repository (no uncommitted changes)
 - The repository must be on a branch (not in detached HEAD state)
 - Rust toolchain for building jxl_cli
+	- For Windows, the MSVC toolchain must be used

 ## Output